aurazelco/plotZcurve/README.md

 For each file submitted, the GC content will be reported as well as the corresponding Z-curve plot; the user has also the possibility to download the plot as PNG.

-### Limitations of web interface
+## Limitations of the software

-Because this was created in the flask developer environment, there are some limitations of the app when compared to the command line version.
-In the web interface, the user can download the plots only as png, because they are first created as png, since multiple file extensions was not possible at the moment (but it is in the command line).
+1. The versions of the modules is extremely important, especially for rpy2 module to run.

-Also, the fact that this is in the developer environment leads to the fact that the paths have to hard-coded in the script, since it would be a possible security issue.
+2. The software slows down when the genome files get bigger
+3. Because the web interface was created in the flask developer environment, there are some limitations of the app when compared to the command line version.
+In the web interface, the user can download the plots only as png, because they are first created as png, since multiple file extensions was not possible at the moment (but it is in the command line). lso, the fact that this is in the developer environment leads to the fact that the paths have to hard-coded in the script, since it would be a possible security issue.
 Therefore, the web interface is limited in functionality compared to the command line version.

 ## Version log

 Selected updates:

 ```
-v1.0.0		First official release Zcurve - 14th March 2022
+v1.0.0		First official release Zcurve - th March 2022
 ```